 - Forensic Science Technician

-Forensic science technicians collect and analyze evidence to assist in the investigation and prosecution of crimes and criminals.
+Forensic science technicians collect and analyze evidence to assist in the investigation of crimes and the prosecution of suspects.
 While some technicians work directly at crime scenes, others work in laboratories, conducting DNA or fingerprint analyses.
-These jobs require both a bachelor's degree and extensive coursework in subjects like biology and chemistry.
+These jobs require a bachelor's degree and extensive coursework in subjects like biology and chemistry.

 Master's Degree in Homeland Security

-A master's degree in homeland security can help prepare you supervisory and specialized roles.
-For example, you can serve as the director of a state's cybersecurity office or senior intelligence analyst for the National Security Agency (NSA).
+A master's degree in homeland security can help prepare you for supervisory and specialized roles.
+For example, you can serve as the director of a cybersecurity office or as a senior intelligence analyst for the National Security Agency.

 Master's programs offer advanced instruction in subjects like unconventional threats to homeland security, critical infrastructure vulnerability analysis, and strategic planning and budgeting in the public sector.
-Graduate students who hope to continue their education at the doctoral level often follow a research track, completing a series of courses on data analysis and writing a thesis.
+Graduate students who hope to continue their education at the doctoral level often follow a research track, completing data analysis courses and writing a thesis.
 More practice-oriented programs may require students to complete a field-based capstone project.

 - Civil Engineer